mgwidmann/scrivener_html/README.md

   Semantic UI 2.x.
 - `:bootstrap_v4` This styles the pagination links in a manner that is expected by Bootstrap 4.x.
+- `:materialize` This styles the pagination links in a manner that is expected by Materialize css 0.x.

 For custom HTML output, see `Scrivener.HTML.raw_pagination_links/2`.